 The proposed project would enable the District to improve water management within the District’s conveyance system and benefit fish populations in the Klamath River by preventing fish from getting trapped in the District’s canals.
 By reducing water use inefficiencies, the proposed project would improve water quality in the Klamath River.
 The project would also allow the District to supply additional water to the LKNWR, which would increase critically needed habitat for wildlife.

-Virtual Public Meeting January 27, 2022 - Register Here
+Virtual Public Meeting January 27, 2022 - Recording Here

-Members of the public are invited to provide input to help guide planning efforts during a virtual scoping meeting on January 27 from 6 p.m. to 7 p.m.
-Due to COVID-19 precautions, the meeting will be held virtually using Zoom.
-A call-in number will also be available.
-Participants will have an opportunity to learn more about the proposed infrastructure improvements and submit their comments, ideas, and concerns.
-A recording of the meeting will be available afterwards at this website.
+Members of the public were invited to provide input to help guide planning efforts during a virtual scoping meeting on January 27 from 6 p.m. to 7 p.m.
+Due to COVID-19 precautions, the meeting was held virtually using Zoom.
+Participants had an opportunity to learn more about the proposed infrastructure improvements and submit their comments, ideas, and concerns.
+The presentation slides can also be found at the bottom of the page.

 Public comments may be submitted from January 12, 2022 through February 25, 2022.
 Comments may be submitted the following ways: